Top ou Bottom : s’affranchir des stéréotypes

 Lou ✨

 Hello, I'm Lou!
-With a degree in Human and Social Sciences, I have been interested in sex-related topics for several years.
-After several trainings, notably with sexologist Mathilde Magnien, Passage du Désir called on me to create articles for you on topics related to sex, love, or relationships.
+With a degree in Human and Social Sciences, I've been interested in sexuality topics for several years.
+Following several training courses, notably with sexologist Mathilde Magnien, Passage du Désir called on me to put together articles on topics related to sex, love and relationships.
 My motto?
-To open up the conversation about sexual well-being, in a light, fun, and caring manner. 💜
+Opening up the conversation about sexual intimate essentials, in a light, fun and caring tone. 💜

 Leave a comment